-Role of school
+Role of school/college

-The school will work to the following policy documents in order to support the protection of pupils who are at risk of significant harm.
+The school/college will work to the following policy documents in order to support the protection of pupils who are at risk of significant harm.

-Working together to safeguard children (DfE 2018)
+Working together to safeguard children (DfE 2023)

-Working together to safeguard children

-What to do if you're worried a child is being abused (DfE2015)

-• What to do if you're worried a child is being abused - Publications - GOV.UK

-The London Safeguarding Children Board child protection procedures

-London Safeguarding Children Board: Child Protection Procedures

-Keeping children safe in education (DFE 2023)

-• Keeping Children Safe in Education

-Croydon Safeguarding Board local policies and procedures

-CSCB local policies and procedures

-London Child Protection Procedures 2022

-• London Procedures
+- Working together to safeguard children - What to do if you're worried a child is being abused (DfE 2015) - What to do if you're worried a child is being abused Publications GOV.UK - The London Safeguarding Children Board child protection procedures - London Safeguarding Children Board: Child Protection Procedures - Keeping children safe in education (DfE 2024) - Keeping Children Safe in Education - Croydon Safeguarding Board local policies and procedures - CSCB local policies and procedures

+When to call the Police.
+Guidance for schools (2020)

+• When to call the Police